-The BARF dog food diet is based on human grade or fit for human consumption foods such as raw meats, raw organ meats, raw eggs, raw vegetables, and natural supplements.
+The BARF dog food diet is based on human grade or fit for human consumption foods.

 You can be very creative when preparing your own BARF dog food meals and you can decide on the types of raw foods to feed your pets.

-Other foods that can be used are raw fruit, raw diary, raw fish, and fermented vegetables.
+Other foods that can be included on the BARF diet are raw fruit, raw diary, raw fish, and fermented vegetables.

 Ingredients for 1 Week Supply: